Old Street

-Old Street is a 1 mi street in inner north-east Central London that runs west to east from Goswell Road in Clerkenwell, in the London Borough of Islington, via St Luke's and Old Street Roundabout, to the crossroads where it meets Shoreditch High Street (south), Kingsland Road (north) and Hackney Road (east) in Shoreditch in the London Borough of Hackney.
+Old Street is a 1 mi street in inner north-east Central London, England that runs west to east from Goswell Road in Clerkenwell, in the London Borough of Islington, via St Luke's and Old Street Roundabout, to the crossroads where it meets Shoreditch High Street (south), Kingsland Road (north) and Hackney Road (east) in Shoreditch in the London Borough of Hackney.

 It has London Underground station Old Street on the Northern line which has other platforms for National Rail's Northern City Line.

-Its west half is inside London's Congestion Charging Zone; a short part of its eastern half is the inner ring marking its limit.
+Its west half is inside London's congestion charging zone.
+The street's middle (from Old Street Station to Great Eastern Street) follows the zone's eastern boundary, while the street's eastern end falls entirely outside the zone.

 History

 Old Street was recorded as Ealdestrate in about 1200, and le Oldestrete in 1373.
 As befits its name there are some suggestions that the road is of ancient origin.
 It lies on the route of an old Roman or possibly pre-Roman track connecting Silchester and Colchester, skirting round the walls of Londinium, today the areas known as the City of London.